LLS Assistant Dean Recognized For Efforts to Promote Diversity & Inclusion

 - demonstrates an awareness of unconscious bias and the importance of cultural competency;

 - demonstrates a commitment to identify and eliminate unfair bias, stereotypes and barriers to academic and professional success; and

 - implements diversity-related programming to ensure that students graduate with the knowledge and skills necessary for a diverse society.

 A graduate of the law school's JD Day Program, first-generation college student and Black Law Student Association (BLSA) board member, Whitfield brings draws on her personal experiences to support students of all backgrounds in achieving their goals.

-A 1992 alumna, Whitfield knows the value of a Loyola degree.
-She practiced law at the Los Angeles office of international firm Perkins Coie LLP and the U.S. Department of Veterans Affairs for a decade.
-Upon relocating to Atlanta, she took a break from the legal profession to become a special education teacher — informed by a son who has autism.
+After receiving her law degree, Whitfield became a practicing attorney at the Los Angeles office of international law firm Perkins Coie LLP and then the U.S. Department of Veterans Affairs.
+Later, upon relocating to Atlanta, Whitfield took a break from the legal profession to become a special education teacher — informed by a son who has autism.
 She also completed a library science degree and worked at Legal Aid in Atlanta.

-Whitfield says Loyola’s public service mission aligns with her values.
+Whitfield says the law school’s public service mission aligns with her values.
 “I returned because of my desire to help others and to work at a place where creativity, emotional intelligence and leadership skills would be recognized and valued.
 I am an idea person, and in this role I have the opportunity and, in fact, I’m encouraged to innovate to meet goals and objectives.”

-Whitfield played a key role in implementing the Resident Associate Program, which helps Loyola Law graduates secure yearlong positions at small- or mid-size firms that don’t typically hire new attorneys.
-CDC collaborates with faculty and alumni on employer outreach and a legal skills boot camp.
-This year, CDC combined another recent initiative, the Post Bar Kickoff, with the boot camp.
+While overseeing the law school’s Career Development Office, Whitfield played a key role in implementing the Resident Associate Program, which helps LLS graduates secure yearlong positions at small or mid-size firms that don’t typically hire new attorneys.